imruben/MonkeySchool/README.md

-# Proyecto PHP Escuela de Monos
+# Monkey school
+School's web styled with a monkey theme.

-## Integra:
+## Integrate
-- Control de autenticación (login y register)
+- Authentication control (login and register)
-- Dashboard de usuarios, profesores.
+- Dashboard of users, teachers.
-- Areas privadas con configuración por cookies y js.
+- Private areas with configuration by cookies and js.

-## Usando:
+## Using
-- OOP PHP (MVC) y js.
+- OOP PHP (MVC) and js.